EnricoLi/naruto_google_map/README.md

 ![image](https://user-images.githubusercontent.com/87574717/167017699-b0b377af-ec82-40e0-94cc-9c85eb2649de.png)

 ## Installation
-Make a clone of the repository.__
+Make a clone of the repository. <br />
-Add an api key to a config.js file in the project root folder with the following object:__ const config = {
+Add an api key to a config.js file in the project root folder with the following object: <br />
+  const config = {
     MAP_ID : 'YOUR_ID',
     SECRET_API_KEY : 'YOUR_API_KEY',